Slovenia: Doing business and staying in touch

 Keeping in Touch in Slovenia

-Calls can be made with magnetic phonecards, sold at post offices, newspaper kiosks and tobacco shops.
+Calls can be made with magnetic phone cards, which are sold at post offices, newspaper kiosks and tobacco shops.
 For emergencies, dial 112 (ambulance service and fire brigade) or 113 (police).

 Roaming agreements exist with most international mobile phone companies.
-Coverage is good.
+Coverage is generally good.
+Slovenia’s primary mobile networks are Mobitel and Simobil.
+Slovenian SIM cards are also available if you plan to text or call local numbers.

 The media scene is diverse and free, and the constitution supports freedom of expression.
 About two-thirds of TV households are connected to cable or satellite.
 English-language publications include Ars Vivendi, Slovenia Weekly, Slovenian Business Report and Slovenija.